cvet/fonline/SINGLEPLAYER_SCRIPT_API.md

-# FOnline Engine Multiplayer Script API
+# FOnline Engine Singleplayer Script API

 > Document under development, do not rely on this API before the global refactoring complete.
 > Estimated finishing date is middle of this year.